Veerabhadra (Plaque-like sculpture)

 Veerabhara plaque

 This is Veerabhadra, identified by his attributes and the accompanying figures.
 Veerabhadra is holding a sword, an arrow, a bow and a shield in his hands.
-Clockwise starting from the lower right.Veerabhadhra profile
+Clockwise starting from the lower right.

-For the full story of Veerabharda please refer to another blog on this site.
+For the full story of Veerabharda, please refer to another blog on this site.

-Other figures on this plaque include Linga (the aniconic form of Siva) and Nandi at the top corners, Sun and moon sign above the Linga and Nandi (top corner), a worshipper, an outline of Linga and Ganesha below the platform on which the main figures are standing.
+Other figures on this plaque include Linga (the aniconic form of Siva) and Nandi at the top corners, Sun and moon signs above the Linga and Nandi (top corner), a worshipper, an outline of Linga and Ganesha below the platform on which the main figures are standing.
 The Sun and Moon signs are meant to indicate the eternal nature of the deity.

 Veerabhadra is standing in Samapada with a huge presence, dwarfing Daksha and Bhadrakali in more than one way.
-Note Saivite mark (three horizontal lines) on his forehead, the dagger on his right hip and the garland of skulls.
+Note the Saivite mark (three horizontal lines) on his forehead, the dagger on his right hip and the garland of skulls.

 Sharing my passion